syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the contextual tabs and tabset to the ribbon control with the background color and border color.Please refer the tabs section for adding tabs into the contextual tab and contextual tab set.
+Specifies the contextual tabs and tabset to the ribbon control with the background color and border color.
+Refer to the tabs section for adding tabs into the contextual tab and contextual tab set.